a5-dev/task-planner/README.md

 ## Simple and powerful features including:

 - Tasks with due dates, or simple lists
+- **PRO Features**
     - Recurring Tasks
     - Drag and drop tasks between dates and lists
     - Email, SMS, and push notifications and reminders
     - Uses different colors for quick visual organization

 ## Requirements
 - PHP 8.0+